Improving Equality, Diversity and Inclusion in Your Workplace

 By promoting equality, diversity and inclusion practices, organisations can benefit from the unique perspectives and experiences of a varied and diverse workforce.
 This can result in better decision-making and more innovative solutions to business challenges.

 The term equality refers to the process of ensuring every person has equal access to opportunities, regardless of their race, gender, age, religion, cultural background or sexual orientation.
 Subsequently, for your workforce to be considered as diverse, it should also include a range of individuals that are different to one another.
-Finally, to maintain an inclusive organisation your workforce must feel valued, respected, and able to participate fully in any activities.
+Finally, to maintain an inclusive organisation, your workforce must feel valued, respected, and able to participate fully in any activities.

-In order to develop and maintain a diverse workforce, it’s imperative that your recruitment process is accessible and inclusive to all.
+To develop and maintain a diverse workforce, it's imperative that your recruitment process is accessible and inclusive to all.
 Whilst this may sound difficult, all it takes is a few adjustments to ensure that you accommodate candidates with disabilities and those from different cultural backgrounds or underrepresented groups.

 Here are some examples of reasonable adjustments that organisations can make to create a more inclusive recruitment process: